clivetong/Talks/NetConf2024/README.md

 See the [article](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/cobalt-overview)

-Check ARM based machine for your workloads
+ARM based machine for your workloads

 Offers SVE extension and the JIT can use them in some loops for vector processing.